Curricular Practical Training (CPT) (F-1)

 If your internship or curricular placement requires more than 20 hours of work per week, you will need full-time CPT authorization.
 If you are engaged in full-time CPT during the Fall or Spring semester, you may qualify to be registered as a “certified full-time” student by your academic department at BU.

-In order to apply for CPT authorization, you will need to:
+In order to request CPT authorization, you will need to:

-- Secure a job offer or placement from your internship site
+- Secure an official job offer or placement for the internship or practicum.

-- Register for any required internship course in the same semester that you are requesting CPT
+- Register for the relevant internship course in the same semester that you will participate in the experience.

 When to Apply